-Thousands of Euros Effect on consolidated equity of exchange rate fluctuations
+Effect on consolidated equity of exchange rate fluctua

-+10 % appreciation of Euro -10% depreciation of Euro
+Thousands of Euros +10% appreciation of Euro -10% depreciation of Euro

-US Dollar 21,152 [25,730]
+US Dollar 21,152 (25,730)

 Brazilian Real 494 (604)

 Total 21,647 (26,334)

 In order to mitigate the translation risk on assets located in countries whose functional currency is not the Euro, the Group finances a portion of such investments in the functional currency of those countries.
 The Group has also arranged hedges of net investments in US Dollars using cross-currency swaps up to January 2026 (see note 20).
-Consequently, had the Euro simultaneously strengthened or weakened by 10% against the currencies to which the Group is exposed at year end, equity attributable to the Parent would have decreased or increased by approximately Euros 34 million, of which Euros 10 million would have been caused by the US Dollar and Euros 23 million by the Brazilian Real (Euros 32 million at 31 December 2020, of which Euros 9 million would have been caused by the US Dollar and Euros 23 million by the Brazilian Real).
+Consequently, had the Euro simultaneously strengthened or weakened by 10% against the currencies to which the Group is exposed at year end, equity attributable to the Parent would have decreased or increased by approximately Euros 34 million, of which Euros 10 million would have been caused by the US Dollar and Euros 23 million by the Brazilian Real (Euros 32 million by the Brazilian Real).